locnnil/workshop/docs/reference/sdk-hooks.rst

    * - :samp:`setup-base`

      - At :ref:`ref_workshop_launch`, :ref:`ref_workshop_refresh`:
-       after unpacking the base image,
+       after unpacking the base image
-       before starting the workshop.
+       and starting the workshop,
+       but before setting its status to *Ready*.

      - Configures the base image for the SDK to become operational.